ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can complete platform actions that are required to configure and operate IBM OpenPages service instances.
 You can also log in to the IBM OpenPages application and further access is defined in the application. |
 | Viewer | As a Viewer, you can view IBM OpenPages service instances, but you can't modify them.
 You can also log in to the IBM OpenPages application and further access is defined in the application. |
 {: row-headers}
-{: caption="Platform roles - OpenPages with Watson" caption-side="top"}
+{: caption="Table 124.
+Platform roles - OpenPages with Watson" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="openpages"}
 {: class="simple-tab-table"}